Welcome to the Commission of Social Issues

 The Education Deputy oversees the financial operations and projects of the Mental Health Awareness Committee, Education on Queer Issues Project Committee, Students for Sustainability, Students Against Poverty,the Committee Against Racial and Ethnic Discrimination and Accessibility Queen’s.
 They serve as a resource for committee members, and communicate updates between them and the Commissioner.

 The Indigenous Affairs Deputy is responsible for maintaining relationships with campus and community groups with advocacy for Indigenous rights in their mandate.
 They also undertake independent projects to further Indigenous awareness and activism on campus.

 The Mental Health Awareness Committee (MHAC)‘s mission is to promote healthy discussion of mental health on campus and to fight the stigma associated with mental illness by educating the Queen’s community.
 The committee organizes various on-campus events to facilitate and promote this process.

-Piggy For Change aims to explore the intersectionality of poverty with other identities including race and ethnicity, gender and sexuality, ability, age and location.
+Students against Poverty (formerly Piggy for Change) aims to explore the intersectionality of poverty with other identities including race and ethnicity, gender and sexuality, ability, age and location.
 The committee strives to use this understanding to educate the Queen’s community and advocate for change at every institutional level.